13.8 — Struct aggregate initialization

 Missing initializers in an initializer list

-If an aggregate is initialized but the number of initialization values is fewer than the number of members, then all remaining members will be value-initialized.
+If an aggregate is initialized but the number of initialization values is fewer than the number of members, then all remaining members are initialized with an empty initializer list.
+In most cases, this will perform value-initialization on those members.

 struct Employee